github-peter/cryptography-1/README.md

 # cryptography-1
-C++ programs and classes used for the Coursera course Cryptography-I in 2016.
+C++ programs and classes used for the Coursera course Cryptography I in 2016.